husobee/peerstore/docs/design-document/README.md

-In order to have authentication, a peer needs to inform other peers of it's existence as well as some mechanism to prove in future interactions that the user is who they say.
+In order to have authentication, a peer needs to inform other peers of it's existence as well as some mechanism to prove in future interactions that the node is who they say.
 In order to achieve this feat we will be adding a node "Registration" operation, which will take a public key, and the node's identifier through an RPC call.

-The node by which the new node is registering will then take this public key and perform a "Store Registration" operation which will merely store the public key to the DHT with the Key of the node that is attempting to register.

-This will allow us to store the public key of the new node in the DHT for other nodes and users to access.
+The node registration consists process will create a web of trust between the nodes.
+Given a node (N1) wishing to register with another node (N2), N1 will package up it's own public key, as well as it's identifier and contact address.
+At this point N2 will generate a list of other nodes (Nx) which N2 already knows about.
+N2 will perform a SHA256 on N1's Public Key provided in the registration request.
+N2 will then respond to N1 with the list (Nx) and the signature of the public key of N1 back to N1.

+At this point N1 will be required to contact all of the nodes Nx and inform them of N1's wishes to be trusted through a NodeTrust method.
+For each Nx, N1 will present Nx with the signature of the N1's public key, and N1's public key.

+At this point Nx will verify N2's signature on N1's public key, and accept N1 as a trusted node.
+Nx will then respond to N1 with a list of nodes that Nx knows of (Ny) as well as a signature of N1's public key.
+N1 upon recieving the response will contact all nodes in Ny for NodeTrust.

+This way all of the nodes in the cluster will add registering nodes to a trusted nodes list, and maintain the trust with new nodes that are entering.

-Below is the high level use case diagram outlining the particulars of the peer registration process by which peers store their public key's within the DHT.
+Below is the high level use case diagram outlining the particulars of the peer registration process by which peers store their public key's within the each node.

 ![Peer Registration Use Case](./Milestone2/NodeRegistrationUseCaseDiagram.png)

-As you can see the registration process is at it's simplest the generation of key pairs, and the storage of said key pairs in the DHT.
-This will allow other nodes and users the ability to find the node's public key in order to validate signatures for proving authenticity as well as encrypting traffic to particular nodes for communications.

 You may also note that all peer to peer communications, other than registration, have now been updated to include a "from" id and a "signature" field in the